 Cactus seeds need both light and warmth to germinate.
 A sunny window is a good location, but be careful the light is not too strong and therefore too hot.
 The moisture retained by the cover should be sufficient to germinate the seed.
 Most cactus seeds germinate within 3 weeks, but some take much longer – be patient.
 Once the spines are showing, raise the cover for ventilation during the day.
 Do not allow the soil to dry out.
 The amount of water will depend on how much light and heat the seedlings receive.
 Watch the seedlings carefully.
 Do not swamp them in puddled water but do not let them dry out completely.

 Seedlings are ready to transplant into larger containers when they are the size of marbles between 6 months to a year after germination.
-Be sure the soil mix is very well drained, and the container is no larger than twice the diameter of the plant.
-At this size, plants can be grown in clumps or groups of 6-8 per pot until they are about 1 inch (2.5 cm) across, then separated and individually repotted.
+Be sure the soil mix is very well-drained, and the container is no larger than twice the diameter of the plant.
+At this size, plants can be grown in clumps or groups of 6-8 per pot until they are about 1 inch (2.5 cm) across, then separated and individually reported.
 Lift the small plants carefully from the growing mix, place in the new container, firm the soil around the roots, and water in.

 It is usually best to let the young plants recover from transplanting in a shaded area.
-Even in cacti that naturally grow with full sun, seedlings will be tender to full sun until they are older.
+Even in cacti that naturally grow with full sun, seedlings will be tender to the full sun until they are older.
 Acclimate a young plant to the sun gradually beginning when it is about 1 inch (2.5 cm) across.
 It is often easier to acclimate young plants to the sun in the winter, and provide some shade in the summer until they are about 3 inches (7.5 cm) across.

 Fertilize young seedlings monthly in the growing season, usually the warm season.
-Use a formulation specifically for cactus, or an all purpose soluble houseplant formula at ½ the recommended strength.
+Use a formulation specifically for cactus, or an all-purpose soluble houseplant formula at ½ the recommended strength.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus